Shreya-bansall/Java-Lab-Programs/README.md

 2. Write a program to find the sum of all integers greater than 60 and less than 200 that are divisible by8.

 ### Experiment - 3
 1. Write a program in Java to create a Player class.
-Inherit the classes Cricket _Player, Football _Player and Hockey_ Player from Player class.
+Inherit the classes CricketPlayer, FootballPlayer and HockeyPlayer from Player class.